njromano/covid-utk/README.md

 # COVID@UTK
-This website to provide a dashboard for the University of Tennessee community to be better informed on COVID cases in their area.
+COVID@UTK provides a dashboard for the University of Tennessee community to be better informed on COVID cases in their area.

 https://njromano.github.com/covid-utk